ensapra/modelical_recruitment/Exercise 1/Readme.md

 - worker_threads: For splitting the work

 # Future improvements
 This exercise could be improved by the use of streams.
-That would allow the system to process multiple api calls concurrently, by stacking the data and delivering chunks of it.
+That would allow the system to process multiple API calls concurrently, by stacking the data and delivering chunks of it.